SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_changes.md

 Up to now, components could only produce one feed for each data type.
 Now support has been added for different categories within a data type, so that components will be able to produce several feeds for the same data type.
 This will for example make it possible for a component to produce a query row feed with the categories "timeline item" and "timeline band".

-#### QA Device Simulator: Enhanced performance [ID_33761]
+#### Skyline Device Simulator: Enhanced performance [ID_33761]

 <!-- MR 10.3.0 - FR 10.2.9 -->

-Because of a number of enhancements, overall performance of the QA Device Simulator tool has improved.
+Because of a number of enhancements, overall performance of the Skyline Device Simulator tool has improved.

 #### Maximum for element timeout setting increased to 24 hours [ID_33862] [ID_33951]